fabmas/certlc/README.md

 1. **Key Vault Configuration:**
 The process begins with the certificates residing within the Key Vault.
 The servers that need to utilize these certificates are equipped with the Key Vault extension, a versatile tool compatible with Windows and Linux both Azure-based (IaaS) servers and on-premises servers integrated through Azure ARC.

-1. **Extension Configuration:**
+1. **Key Vault Extension Configuration:**
-The Key Vault extension is configured to periodically poll the Key Vault for any updated certificates.
+The Key Vault extension is configured, on the server binding the certificate, to periodically poll the Key Vault for any updated certificates.
 This polling interval is customizable, allowing flexibility to align with specific operational requirements.

 1. **Event Grid and Automation Account Integration:**
 The Event Grid, actively monitoring certificates nearing expiration, intercepts this event.
 Upon detection, the Event Grid triggers the execution of a runbook through the webhook configured in the Automation Account.